 Sadly, we will not have that luxury for long, as these honored people in our community are not getting any younger, and we have already lost many.
 That fact became all too clear at last year’s MAD program, as we did not have enough former prisoners for all of our small group discussions.
 That meant that it was time to come up with another way to keep those stories alive.
 But how?

-In ensuing years, the program grew, and moved to the Veterans of Foreign Wars Hall in Independence, and then, in 2007, to the Interpretive Center at the Manzanar National Historic Site.
+In ensuing years, the program grew, and moved to the American Legion Hall in Independence, and then, in 2007, to the Interpretive Center at the Manzanar National Historic Site.
 But we drew a record crowd that year, filling the Interpretive Center past capacity (think “sardine can”).
 We knew that we needed a larger venue.

 Since 2008, the Manzanar Committee has been fortunate to have the support of the Lone Pine Unified School District and Lone Pine High School.
 They co-sponsor MAD each year, providing use of the gymnasium and other facilities at the high school at no cost, except for the janitor’s salary that day.
 The Manzanar Committee certainly appreciates this support and thanks LPUSD and LPHS for their generosity, year after year.